unixunion/nginx/README.md

 # NGINX JA4 Module

-The module source is taken from [darksail-ai](https://bitbucket.kindredgroup.com/bitbucket/projects/CDS/repos/nginx-dd/browse/nginx-centos7/src/nginx-mod_ja4), it was taken from [darksail-mod](https://github.com/darksail-ai/nginx/tree/darksail-mod/module), it has not been modified at time of writing this.
+The module source [source](https://bitbucket.kindredgroup.com/bitbucket/projects/CDS/repos/nginx-dd/browse/nginx-centos7/src/nginx-mod_ja4), it was taken from [darksail-mod](https://github.com/darksail-ai/nginx/tree/darksail-mod/module), it has not been modified at time of writing this.
 15 Dec 2023

+There is also this [repo](https://bitbucket.kindredgroup.com/bitbucket/projects/CDS/repos/nginx-mod_ja4/browse), though its not integrated into nginx-dd build yet.

-The module is added to nginx via `-add-module` configure arg as can be seen in [build.sh](https://bitbucket.kindredgroup.com/bitbucket/projects/CDS/repos/nginx-dd/browse/nginx-centos7/scripts/build.sh#129-162)
+The module is added to nginx at compile time via `-add-module` configure argument, as can be seen in [build.sh](https://bitbucket.kindredgroup.com/bitbucket/projects/CDS/repos/nginx-dd/browse/nginx-centos7/scripts/build.sh#129-162)

 # Patching NGINX to use JA4 Module